neivv/aice/Documentation.md

     * This value can be modified, though it can cause unit to finish without full HP.
 - `unit.remaining_research_time` Frames until the upgrade/tech research is complete.
     0 if no research is in progress.
+- `unit.order` Unit's current order ID
+    * This value cannot be modified. `issue_order` can be used instead.
+- `unit.order_state` Value that may change depending on what part of the order unit is.
+    For example, some spell orders use 0 for first frame, 1 for "moving to range" part, and 2 for casting the spell.
+- `unit.order_timer` Timer value that current order may use.
+Meaning depends on current order.
+- `unit.rank_increase` Allows increasing (Maybe also decreasing?) unit's rank from units.dat value.
+    This seems to be unused functionality that may still work.
+- `unit.mine_amount` Spider mines remaining for vulture units.
+Note that if the tech isn't usable, reading this value returns 0, but writing this value sets mine amount once tech becomes usable.
 - `image.frame` The latest frameset base that was specified with `playfram`, or copied from the primary overlay by using `followmaingraphic`, `engset`, or `engframe`.
     * This value cannot be modified with `set`, use `playfram <value>` instead.